Jeremy Peña

-Jeremy Joan Peña (born September 22, 1997) is a Dominican-American professional baseball shortstop for the Houston Astros of Major League Baseball (MLB).
+Jeremy Joan Peña (born September 22, 1997) is a Dominican professional baseball shortstop for the Houston Astros of Major League Baseball (MLB).
 He attended the University of Maine and played college baseball for the Black Bears.
 The Astros selected Peña in the third round of the 2018 MLB draft, and he made his MLB debut in 2022.

 In 2022, Peña became the first rookie shortstop to win a Gold Glove Award and the first to hit a home run in the World Series.
 During the Astros' 2022 championship run, Peña was named Most Valuable Player (MVP) of both the American League Championship Series (ALCS) and World Series (WS), becoming the first American League (AL) player to earn both awards in the same year.
 He was the youngest position player to win the World Series MVP award.
+In 2025, Peña was named to his first All-Star game.